English Idioms and Expressions for the Summer [Updated]

-When we think of the summer season, many fun things come to mind, such as vacations, traveling and spending time at the beach.
+When you think of the summertime, you may imagine vacations, travel and afternoons at the beach.
 On the other hand, you may also think of super hot days that make you want to stay inside all day long.

-This time, we would like to introduce some English idioms and phrases that you can use during the summertime.
-Some refer to fun activities, while others are related to heat — and trying to avoid it!
+In this article, we'll introduce English idioms and vocabulary native speakers often use during the summer season.
+Some refer to fun outdoor activities, while others are related to heat — and trying to avoid it!

 Catch some rays

-Let's go to the beach and catch some rays!
+We're going to the beach to catch some rays.

 Scorcher

-"Scorch" is a verb meaning "to burn," but it also includes the nuance of damage or harm caused by the heat.
-Summertime usually has many hot days, but a "scorcher" is a day that is especially hot.
+"Scorch" is a verb meaning "to burn," but it includes the nuance of damage or harm caused by heat.
+Summertime usually has many hot days, but a "scorcher" is a day that's especially hot.

 Tomorrow's going to be a scorcher, so you should cut the grass today.